aganse/py_tf2_gpu_dock_mlflow/README.md

 that the host system only needs the Nvidia driver and Docker installed.
-However, currently to kick off the training one still needs a Python environment with MLflow installed (and a clone of this repo assuming you want to make your own changes to the problem).
+However, currently to kick off the training one still needs a Python environment with MLflow installed (and a clone of this repo assuming you want to make your own changes to the model or data).

 The training script includes function definitions for loading training data of different types (images from directory, tf-datasets, custom datafiles, etc)